Nero-Hu/mt/RNN/README.md

 - scipy
 - theano

 Note that this scripts takes a long time to train, even on GPUs.
+Test has been done on a **GTX 690** GPU, and it takes around **14** hours to train, and **12** hours to rescore.

-Test has been done on a **GTX 690** GPU, and the output looks like following:
+The output looks like following:

 	Epochs 1, totalNLL: 489089.337824, used time: 870.954233
 	Epochs 2, totalNLL: 388776.033000, used time: 867.024827